 2014: India hosts fifth GLOBE Learning Expedition in New Delhi.

 2015: Earth Day, GLOBE celebrates its 20th birthday!
 GLOBE launches new mobile data entry app; offers 51 protocols; data reaches 128 million measurements.

 2016: GLOBE provides online eTraining; hosts International Virtual Science Fair and six regional U.S. science fairs and various student scientific campaigns.

 2017: Data reaches over 140 million measurements; International Virtual Science Symposium increases in number of submitted projects and worldwide representation; new mosquito protocol launched.

-2018: Ireland hosts the sixth GLE in Killarney; data reaches over 150 million measurements; U.S. Department of State initiative on mosquito education launched; all six GLOBE regions entered over one million measurements into the GLOBE database.
+2018: Ireland hosts the sixth GLOBE Learning Expedition in Killarney; data reaches over 150 million measurements; U.S. Department of State initiative on mosquito education launched; all six GLOBE regions entered over one million measurements into the GLOBE database.

-2019: GLOBE (via the GLOBE Zika Education and Prevention Project) connects with Google Voyager to highlight GLOBE’s story, “Stopping the Spread of Zika”; Diversity, Equity, and Inclusion (DE&I) Task Force established; NASA appoints Dr. Allison Leidner as GLOBE Program Manager.
+2019: GLOBE (through the GLOBE Zika Education and Prevention Project) connects with Google Voyager to highlight GLOBE’s story, “Stopping the Spread of Zika”; Diversity, Equity and Inclusion Task Force established; NASA appoints Dr. Allison Leidner as GLOBE Program Manager.